top of page

 • Whatsapp

-Greece: 18 Years of Love, Discovery and Meaning.
-The moment I fell in love.
+Greece: 18 Years of Love, Discovery and Meaning

+It’s been almost 18 years since I first traveled in Greece.
 A different life.
 I was someone else.
 I was with someone else.
+I didn’t even know what I wanted from life.

 It was 2008.
-I couldn’t read the alphabet, I didn’t understand the language, and my biggest fear was… getting lost.
+I couldn’t read the greek alphabet, I didn’t understand the language, and my biggest fear was… getting lost.

 I drove all the way to Athens to visit my mother, who had been working there since 2004.
-I asked her, at 2 AM, to go outside and check the street name signs — because she didn’t quite know how to write down the address for us.
+I asked her, at 2 AM, to go outside and check the street name signs, because she didn’t quite know how to write down the address for us.

 When we arrived, it was pure joy.
 Pure longing.
 What a moment.